 To help you navigate this new market, we're answering five of the most common questions.
 But before we begin, a quick side note:

-Like all alt-investments, there is an extreme risk.
-So proceed with caution.
-We're also not certified financial advisors, which is hopefully quite obvious.
+We are in no way financial advisors, which is hopefully quite obvious.
 And everything here is only for general informational and educational purposes.

 Why are sealed vintage video games valuable?